-Note: Courses in the Master's in Counseling program and the General Psychology program are offered online via WEBCT in a 15 week semester format (winter, summer and fall).
+Note: Courses in the Master's in Counseling program, the Forensic Psychology program, and the General Psychology program are offered online in a 15 week semester format (winter, summer and fall).
 Chat times are required and scheduling is up to the discretion of the instructor.
 Length of the program is contingent on choice of concentration.
 For the Master's in Counseling program, the average length of time to complete the program is 2 1⁄2 to 3 years (taking two courses each semester).
-For the General Psychology program, the average length of time to complete the program is 1 1⁄2 years.
+For the Master's in Forensic Psychology program, the average length of time to complete the program is 2 years.
+For the General Psychology program, the average length of time to complete the program is 11⁄2 years.